 Strain is an injury to the muscle or musculotendinous junction, whereas sprain is an injury to the ligament.
-Predisposing factors are type of muscle architecture (i.e., pennate muscle, type II fast twitch muscle fibres, and muscle-tendon units that span 2 joints) and previous injury.
+Predisposing factors are type of muscle architecture (i.e., pennate muscle, type II fast twitch muscle fibres, and muscle-tendon units that span two joints) and previous injury.

-Sport-related injuries may be generally categorised as acute or chronic.
+Sport-related injuries are generally categorised as acute or chronic.
 The range of medical conditions potentially resulting from sport- or exercise-related injuries is wide.
 More than 90% of all sport-related injuries are either contusions or strains.
 Contact sports may increase the risk of contusion, whereas sprinting and jumping are the most common activities associated with muscle strains.

 BMJ Publishing Group

 This overview has been compiled using the information in existing sub-topics.